 - 13.1 There is no requirement for admission authorities to consult on admission arrangements for maintained nursery schools and classes.
 However, the local authority is required to publish any separate entry requirements and oversubscription criteria.
 These arrangements are set out in the Nursery Admissions Composite Prospectus. - 13.2 Local authority maintained nurseries generally provide education for children aged from three to five.
-Children become eligible for a free place in a school nursery, a playgroup, private nursery or accredited child minder from the term following their third birthday.
+Children become eligible for a free place in a school nursery, a playgroup, private nursery or accredited child minder from the term following their third birthday. - 13.3 The funding for this free place is called the Early Education Funding (EEF) and is for up to 15 hours per week averaging 3 hours per session. - 13.4 Since 2009, authorities have had the opportunity to take part in the two year old programme, which is an extension of the existing EEF.
+The programme supports the "narrowing the gap agenda" and offers free education, childcare and family support to two year olds from low income families. - 13.5 When a community nursery receives more applications than there are places available, the following oversubscription criteria apply: - (i) Children in care and children formerly in care. - (ii) Children with special educational needs as defined by the Children's Act 1989 or the Education Act 1996.

-- 13.3 The funding for this free place is called the Free Early Years Entitlement (FEYE) and is for up to 15 hours per week averaging 3 hours per session. - 13.4 Since 2009, authorities have had the opportunity to take part in the two year old programme, which is an extension of the existing FEYE.
-The programme supports the "narrowing the gap agenda" and offers free education, childcare and family support to two year olds from low income families. - 13.5 In 2009, Warrington received funding for 50 free places for 2-year olds to access 10 hours per week, from 10 different nursery provisions including in schools.
-In September 2013, funding was available to increase this to 402 places for 15 hours per week at 45 different provisions.
-It is anticipated that 800 places will be available in September 2014 across 55 provisions. - 13.6 When a community nursery receives more applications than there are places available, the following oversubscription criteria apply: - (i) Children in care and children formerly in care\. - (ii) Children with special educational needs as defined by the Children's Act 1989\ or the Education Act 1996. - (iii) Children with exceptional personal or domestic circumstances presented by the parents which justify, in the Council's view, priority for nursery education. - (iv) Children resident in the Borough of Warrington who currently attend the preferred nursery as part of the two year old programme. - (v) Children resident in the Borough of Warrington who currently attend a Children's Centre Nursery linked to the preferred school. - (vi) Other children resident in the Borough of Warrington. - (vii) Children resident outside the Borough of Warrington. - NB \Children in care and children formerly in care is defined as looked after children and previously looked after children who have ceased to be in care because they have been adopted or became subject to a residence order of special guardianship order.
+- (iii) Children with exceptional personal or domestic circumstances presented by the parents which justify, in the Council's view, priority for nursery education. - (iv) Children resident in the Borough of Warrington who currently attend the preferred nursery as part of the two year old programme. - (v) Children resident in the Borough of Warrington who currently attend a Children's Centre Nursery linked to the preferred school. - (vi) Other children resident in the Borough of Warrington. - (vii) Children resident outside the Borough of Warrington.